Command & Conquer: Yuri's Revenge: Allies story branch

 The Allied commander is deployed to Los Angeles, where Yuri is slaughtering the city's population, converting them to raw materials.
 The commander liberates Los Angeles with the aid of heavily armed celebrities.
-Next, the commander is deployed to Seattle after receiving a plea from the chairman of Massivesoft Corporation (parodies of Bill Gates and the Microsoft Corporation): Yuri has taken control of the Massivesoft campus for funds and development of genetic software.
+(Note: The celebrities were based on prominent Hollywood action heroes: Arnold Schwarzenegger, Sylvester Stallone and Clint Eastwood; their depictions were toned down in a later patch which replaced their names and voice lines with generic equivalents.)
+Next, the commander is deployed to Seattle after receiving a plea from the chairman of Massivesoft Corporation: (Note: parodies of Bill Gates and the Microsoft Corporation) Yuri has taken control of the Massivesoft campus for funds and development of genetic software.
 The commander engages in urban warfare to control local power stations, preventing Yuri from powering his nuclear silo while powering the Allied superweapon instead.
 Following these victories, Yuri captures Albert Einstein, forcing him to work on his Psychic Dominator near the Great Pyramid in Egypt.
 The Allies commando Tanya Adams, however, frees Einstein, who has sabotaged the Psychic Dominator.
 The commander gets to use it once before it blows up.
 The Allied forces then attack Yuri's cloning facility in Sydney, Australia.
 Yuri intends to kidnap world leaders and replace them with mind-controlled clones.

 Wishing to bring the war against Yuri to a conclusion, the Allied and Soviet leaders meet in the Parliament Building in London to sign a peace and joint cooperation treaty.
 Under Yuri's mind control, Allied Lieutenant Eva divulges the location of the meeting.
 The Allied Commander is forced to defend the building against Yuri's onslaught long enough for the treaty to be ratified before destroying Yuri's London base with some assistance from the Soviets.

 Lieutenant Eva traces Yuri's mind-controlling transmission, exposing his home base on the Antarctic Peninsula.
 A joint Soviet-Allied invasion is launched, eradicating the base and capturing Yuri, who is locked away in a Psychic Isolation Chamber where he "won't be able to mind-control a fly".
 Just as General Carville congratulates the commander, the two timelines begins to merge.
 In the new timeline, instead of Yuri, it is Carville himself who interrupts the emergency meeting at the White House, much to the shock of President Dugan.
 Meanwhile, Tanya invites the commander to the victory gala, just like she did in the previous timeline.
 She is, however, interrupted by Lt.
 Eva this time, who also invites the commander to attend.
 Tanya complains to Einstein that he didn't get the timeline straight and asks to be sent back to two hours ago.
 She then, with a wink, tells the commander that she'll catch him on the replay.